daothienphu/mep_instant/README.md

   - NOTE: only works on google Chrome devtools.
   - NOTE: In case of JS exception, devtools will failed to connect as well.

+## Multi-bundle
+  Please refer to this [file](./resources/MEPCONNECT_MULTIBUNDLE.pdf) on how to configurate Multi-bundle

 ## Samples
 ### Read and filter note